munificent/game-programming-patterns/book/observer.markdown

 ## Observers Today

 Design Patterns came out in the <span name="90s">90s</span>.
 Back then object-oriented programming was *the* hot paradigm.
 Every programmer on Earth wanted to "Learn OOP in 30 Days" and middle managers paid them based on the number of classes they created.
-Engineers judged their mettle by the depth of their inheritance hiearchies.
+Engineers judged their mettle by the depth of their inheritance hierarchies.

 <aside name="90s">